#1060: June 25-28, 2025

 Like, this is such trash. | ||

-Like, everything about this is just a guy being like, yeah, the guy I ripped off, I totally didn't know anything about him. | ||
+Like, everything about this is just a guy being like, Yeah, the guy I ripped off, I totally didn't know anything about him. | ||

 And like, oh, very sad. | ||

-It's crazy going through like the list of people that Alex just sort of cribbed from him. | ||
+It's crazy going through, like, the list of people that Alex just sort of cribed from him. | ||

 There's all these guests that Bill had on that he would feature before Alex was ever on air. | ||

-Bill was a huge proponent of things like Waco being a conspiracy and OKC. | ||
+Bill was a huge proponent of. | ||

-Alex just stole large chunks of this from him. | ||
+of things like Waco being a conspiracy and okay see Alex just stole large chunks of this from him. | ||

-And you can tell that Alex is really defensive about it because the only way he can interact with it is by making fun of an even crazier conspiracy, which would be that Bill was killed so Alex could take his place or whatever. | ||
+And you can tell that Alex is really defensive about it because the only way he can interact with it is by making fun of an even crazier conspiracy which would be that Bill was killed so Alex could take his place or whatever. | ||

-And he didn't like you because he could tell you were an idiot. | ||
+No, he died because he lived what he believed and he didn't like you because he could tell you were an idiot. | ||

 You were a fraud. | ||